Home » Recipes » Layered Pumpkin Pie Maple Cheesecake Bars with Cinnamon Streusel

 Sprinkle on top of pie.
 Bake for an additional 25 minutes, until completely set.
 Allow to cool completely before refrigerating.

-If there are chunks/lumps of cream cheese in your cheesecake, this is due to improper mixing.
+Chunks/lumps of cream cheese in your cheesecake are caused by improper mixing.
 It’s always best to use a rubber spatula and scrape down the sides of the bowl often to help prevent this!

-If this recipe didn’t layer properly, it most likely due to the cheesecake layer being underbaked.
+If this recipe didn’t layer properly, the cheesecake layer was underbaked.

-If your streusel sank, your pumpkin pie filling wasn’t set enough when the streusel was added on top.
+If the streusel sank, the pumpkin pie filling wasn’t set enough when the streusel was added on top.

 If the pan wasn’t properly lined, some of the cheesecake or pie filling can seep out and cause the bars to stick.
 It’s always best to run a thin bladed knife around the edge on the outside of the parchment paper before lifting out of the pan to help keep the bars from sticking!